Relativistic Dynamical Stability Criterion of Multi-Planet Systems with a Distant Companion: Introduction

 \section{Introduction}

 Recent ground and space-based observations suggest that multi-planet systems are abundant in our galaxy \citep[e.g.,][]{Lissauer_2011, Lissauer_2012, Tremaine_2012, Rowe_2014}.
-There exist many systems with multiple planets on tight orbits \citep[e.g.,][]{Howard_2012, Brewer_2018, Wu_2019}.
-The NASA Kepler Mission detected hundreds of multi-planet systems with orbits $<1$~au \citep[e.g.,][]{Borucki_2011}.
+Many of these systems contain multiple planets on tight orbits \citep[e.g.,][]{Howard_2012, Brewer_2018, Wu_2019}.
+The NASA Kepler Mission detected hundreds of multi-planet systems with semi-major axis smaller than $1$~au \citep[e.g.,][]{Borucki_2011}.
 Some systems even have multiple planets all residing within mercury's semi-major axis, such as the system of TRAPPIST-1 \citep[see][]{Gillon_2017}.
-Additionally, these planets seem to have low eccentricities \citep[e.g.][]{Lithwick_2012, Van_2015}.
-It is suggested that gravitational interactions between planets in these compact systems helps stabilizing it \citep[e.g.][]{Fang_2013, Pu_2015, Volk_2015, Pu_2018, Denham_2018}.
+Ultra-short period (USP) planets with period less than one day have also been detected \citep[e.g.][]{Winn_2018, Livingston_2018, Santerne_2018}.
+Additionally, these planets seem to have low eccentricities \citep[e.g.,][]{Lithwick_2012, Van_2015}.
+It is suggested that gravitational interactions between planets in these compact systems helps stabilizing it against perturbations from external bodies. \citep[e.g.][]{Fang_2013, Pu_2015, Volk_2015, Pu_2018, Denham_2018}.

 Meanwhile, the population of giant planets and massive stellar companions are also substantial.
 They are frequently found to inhabit long-period orbits \citep[e.g.,][]{Raghavan_2010, Knutson_2014, Konopacky_2016, Bryan_2016, Zhu_2018, Bryan_2019}, as is the case in our solar system.
 These faraway and massive companions are crucial in shaping the inner orbits' architecture and, in particular, determining the dynamical stability of the system.
 For example, a giant planet with an inclined and distant orbit can excite eccentricities and inclinations of the inner planets via the eccentric Kozai-Lidov mechanism through angular momentum exchange \citep[e.g.][]{Takeda_2005, Takeda_2008, Naoz_2016, Denham_2018, Pu_2018}.